PII Jailbreaking in LLMs via Activation Steering Reveals Personal Information Leakage: Abstract

 \section{Abstract}

-This paper investigates privacy jailbreaking in LLMs via \textit{steering}, focusing on whether manipulating activations can bypass LLM alignment and alter response behaviors to privacy related queries (e.g., \textit{a certain public figure’s sexual orientation}).
-We begin by identifying attention heads predictive of refusal behavior for private attribute (e.g., \textit{sexual orientation}) using lightweight linear probes trained with privacy evaluator labels.
-Next, we steer the activations of a small subset of these attention heads—guided by the trained probes—to induce the model to generate non-refusal responses.
-Our experiments show that these steered responses often disclose target attribute details, along with other personal information about data subjects—such as life events, relationships, and personal histories—that the models would typically refuse to produce.
-Evaluations across four LLMs reveal jailbreaking disclosure rates of at least 95\%, with more than 50\% on average of these responses revealing true personal information.
-Our controlled study demonstrates that personal information memorized in LLMs can be extracted through targeted manipulation of internal activations.
+This paper investigates privacy jailbreaking in large language models (LLMs) via \textit{steering}, examining whether targeted manipulation of internal activations can circumvent the alignment mechanisms and alter model behaviour on privacy-sensitive queries, such as those concerning sexual orientation of public figures.
+Our approach begins by identifying attention heads predictive of refusal behaviour for a given private attribute, using lightweight linear probes trained on labels provided by a privacy evaluator.
+We then apply steering to a carefully selected subset of these heads, guided by the probe outputs, to induce positive responses from the model.
+Empirical results demonstrate that these steered responses frequently reveal the target attribute, as well as additional personal information about the data subject, including life events, relationships, and biographical details.
+Evaluations across three LLMs show that steering achieves disclosure rates of at least 80\% with several responses containing real personal information.
+This controlled study highlights a concrete privacy risk: personal information memorised during pre-training can be extracted through targeted activation-level interventions, without reliance on computationally intensive adversarial prompting techniques.